Dear prospective student:

 The University of Alberta application can be completed in one of two ways:

-For the 2016/2017 school year, applications must go directly to the Office of the Registrar no later than March 1 of the current year.
+Applications must go directly to the Office of the Registrar no later than March 1 of the current year.
+IN FAIRNESS TO ALL APPLICANTS, THERE IS ZERO TOLERANCE FOR LATE APPLICATIONS.

-The Letter of Intent is a component part of the application process.
+The Letter of Intent is a necessary component part of the application process.
 Guidelines to follow for this letter are available on the faculty's web site.
 Please send your Letter of Intent directly to the faculty by March 1 of the current year.
+Each year the Letter of Intent is subject to change, so make sure you use the proper version for the year you are applying.
+You are also required starting in 2018 to have spoken in person to a pharmacist and have them complete a consultation form (avainable from the website) on your behalf, which you submit as part of your package..

 Send your transcripts to the Office of the Registrar.
 If you are still currently enrolled in a post-secondary institution, it is recommended that you send your most recent transcripts (when Fall grades are available), and then submit your complete transcripts for the second term by June 15 of the current year.